 Masonic Symbolism: Common York Rite Symbols

 The York Rite consists of three separate Masonic organizations that operate independently.
 These three organizations are known as the Royal Arch Masons, the Royal and Select Masters and the Knights Templar.
-Members who have achieved Master Mason status in Freemasonry are able to join the York Rite at the level of Royal Arch Mason, the first order of the York Rite, and ascent all the way to the Order of the Knights Templar, the highest order within the York Rite.
+Members who have achieved Master Mason status in Freemasonry are able to join the York Rite at the level of Royal Arch Mason, the first order of the York Rite, and ascend all the way to the Order of the Knights Templar, the highest order within the York Rite.

 As with all orders of Freemasonry, the York Rite degrees are filled with symbolism.
 Because there is frequent overlap in the symbols within Freemasonry, we will discuss only symbols we have not touched upon previously.
 For a more complete list of symbols found within the York Rite, please refer to our other Masonic symbolism articles.